 To return items when the library is closed, an outdoor book return is located beside the front door of the library.

-The library has eight computers connected to high speed internet available for the public along with wireless internet service.
+Nine (9) computers connected to high speed internet are available for the public along with wireless internet service.
 Patron may bring their own laptops or wireless devices to the library.

 An Internet Access Agreement is required to be on file for all patrons using the internet.
 Patrons are required to sign in and abide by the computer usage rules.
 At high usage times, computer access is limited to one hour.